Sangamon Valley Collection

 Scanning photographs from the SVC collection costs $1.00 per image.
 There is a limit of 10 images per request.

 SVC is a reference collection; materials may not be checked out, but must be used in the library.
-It is located on the third floor of the library.

 For more information, phone 217-753-4900 extension 234 or TDD 217-753-4947.